LSU-UE5/UE5-Materials/two-sided-ii/README.md

 Now make sure you are highlighting the main node and look for **Two Sided** and set it to `True`.
 We should now have both sides rendering (even though only 1 side has normals).

+Now the wrong side is showing so we need to reverse which node is going into the **A** and **B** channel of the **LERP** node.

 https://user-images.githubusercontent.com/5504953/186299029-7adae8eb-496b-40d7-a247-f30ab56772b8.mp4

 ![](../images/line2.png)

 ##### `Step 5.`\|`UE5MAT`| :small_orange_diamond:

+Place the **M_TwoSidedPoster** and assign it to the plane in the game in room 5.
+Rotate the poster so it is upright.
+Play the game and make sure the poster works correctly.

 https://user-images.githubusercontent.com/5504953/186299085-b2419fc5-17a3-4150-9e32-121294a767fa.mp4